virtuallyunknown/discordjs-typed-commands/readme.md

 });
 ```

 **We access all interaction options via the `get` method only**, since this is what give us type-safety, intellisense and autocomplete.
 There is no need to use `getString`, `getBoolean`, `getUser` or other methods from discord.js.

-This works because our `commands` list from earlier is defined as an immutable array, which we then pass to the `typed` function and export as `isTyped`.
-This library puts all pieces of the puzzle together so TypeScript knows at compile time (when you're editing your code) what data to expect from each individual command.

 For example: